jmdavis/bemgr/usage.md

-if a snapshot affected by a promotion is currently mounted), because Linux apparently doesn't support forcibly unmounting things to the degree that FreeBSD does. `zfs destroy` is the only zfs command on Linux which supports forcibly unmounting.
+if a snapshot affected by a promotion is currently mounted), because Linux apparently doesn't support forcibly unmounting things to the degree that FreeBSD does. `zfs destroy` is the only zfs command on Linux which supports forcibly unmounting, and it does not support it for snapshots.
 So, if `bemgr` needs to do any other commands which would require forcibly unmounting a dataset or snapshot, they are likely to fail on Linux even with `-F`.

 In more detail, what `bemgr destroy` does is: